35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 [^xxxx] The signatories are 35% Campaign, SHAPE (Southwark Housing and Planning Emergency), SDCH - (Southwark Defend Council Housing), Peckham Vision, ACA (Aylesham Community Action), PLUSH SE16, Southwark Law Centre, Latin Elephant.

+[^xxxxx] Southwark Plan 2022 Fig 2 Home affordability in Southwark (2018)

-[^xxxxx] 977 council homes will have had to be demolished on the Aylesbury FDS, the Tustin and the Ledbury to allow 1,196 new social rent homes to be built - a net gain of just 219 social rented homes across these three big sites.
+[^y] 977 council homes will have had to be demolished on the Aylesbury FDS, the Tustin and the Ledbury to allow 1,196 new social rent homes to be built - a net gain of just 219 social rented homes across these three big sites.
 See <https://www.35percent.org/posts/southwark-council-ends-council-house-building/>.

 in a self-congratulory way